 Appointment scheduling is an inescapable aspect of any in-person interaction.
 Recent research shows that:

 - Around 48% of patients prefer to arrange appointments over the phone.

 - In contrast, 43% prefer to book appointments online.
-This is a percentage that is increasing every year.
+And this number is increasing every year.

 A patient management system can ensure that you effectively schedule any future appointments.
 It can track and record information from various sources.
 Thus, allowing you to follow up with patients and reduce no-shows.
 It makes it simple to book appointments for patients as well.
 Patients can check the doctor’s availability and book an appointment online.

 Appointment automation immensely reduce wait times and evenly distribute leads among providers.
 It also manages patient-to-medical-staff communication to confirm diagnostic and treatment sessions.

 Some patient management systems like Healthcare CRM integrate with EHR to access and update patient information.
 Others collect and process critical patient data for use in the billing software.

 2. Record patient information and their medical history

 Healthcare providers should be able to easily track, store, and access their patients’ medical records.

 While both EHR and patient management system can store patient records, they serve different purposes.
 EHR systems are built to make heath records sharable and accessible across the healthcare ecosystem.
 Whereas a PMS tool ensures that you have access to all the patient interactions—even if they have consulted multiple departments.